MS in Special Education

-Drexel’s M.S. in Special Education provides a program of study* that places great emphasis on collaboration and experience.
-Our curriculum is designed as a model for teaching practice and incorporates a blend of traditional coursework and leading-edge instruction, using current learning technologies, instructional design, and comprehensive research.
+Drexel’s MS in Special Education relies a great deal on collaboration and experience.
+Our curriculum incorporates traditional coursework and leading-edge instruction using current learning technologies, instructional design and comprehensive research.

 In addition to the coursework, students are required to develop a professional portfolio during their course of studies.
-The final review of this portfolio will be conducted during the student’s exit interview which is conducted in their last term.
-Students must earn a passing score on their portfolio and pass the exit interview in order to be recommended for program completion.
+The portfolio will be reviewed during the student’s exit interview, which is conducted in the final term.
+Students must earn a passing score on their portfolio and the exit interview to be recommended for program completion.

 For the MS in Special Education curriculum, please see the Drexel University Course Catalog.

 Drexel’s MS in Special Education seeks to prepare teachers with the skills and knowledge to effectively teach all students with disabilities.
 Students learn in-depth theory regarding disabilities and connect that knowledge to actual educational practice through a variety of field experiences.

 The field experiences are a critical part of the coursework, enabling students to apply their academics in real classroom settings and develop models of teaching that will guide them throughout their professional careers.